fbpx

 Inks Lake State Park

-If you want a leg stretch, the 2.2-mile woodland trail invites you on a moderate journey through enchanting oak woodlands and over rugged rocky outcrops, revealing breathtaking scenic views.
+If you want a leg stretch, the 2.2-mile woodland trail offers a moderate journey through enchanting oak woodlands and over rugged rocky outcrops.
+Along the way, you’ll be rewarded with breathtaking scenic views.
 Much of the hike is unshaded—so bring plenty of water and plan to leave early in the morning if you want to keep it a daytime hike.
-Winter’s mild temperatures and reduced crowds make it an ideal time to explore this beautiful park and enjoy kayaking, picnicking, birdwatching, and fishing in crystal-clear waters.

 Big Thicket National Preserve